White-Collar Lawyers DC

 White-collar defendants have a tough time proving their innocence at trial – if they even go to trial – despite having the help of a white-collar federal criminal attorney or a Washington, DC white-collar law firm.
-Most federal criminal cases – at least 97% – are settled with plea agreements.
+Most federal cases – at least 97% – are settled with plea agreements.
 If the case does go to trial, 90% result in convictions.
 According to the FBI, white-collar crime costs the United States an estimated $300 billion per year.

 Although individuals are typically charged, companies can be sanctioned.
 The penalties for white-collar crime include fines, home detention (house arrest), community confinement, restitution, paying for the prosecution, forfeitures, supervised release, and imprisonment.
 The Federal Sentencing Guidelines suggest a longer prison sentence when a victim experiences substantial financial harm.
 If the defendant takes responsibility for the crime and assists with the investigation, the sanctions may be lessened.